mortazavilab/cerberus/README.md

 ## Cerberus Docker image

 Cerberus' dependencies are sometimes hard to install.
 For this reason, we provide a [Docker image](https://github.com/users/fairliereese/packages/container/package/cerberus) inside which you can run Cerberus.
 You can also rebuild the image from the [Dockerfile](Dockerfile).
+This is the preferred way for installing and running Cerberus.

 ```bash
 # pull the image